 Having a smooth, curved spool lip will mean less friction between it and the line, less friction means longer casts especially if you are casting very light weight lures.

-Choosing the best trout spinning reel really only comes down to getting the right size and picking a reel from a high quality brand.
+Choosing the righ reel really only comes down to getting the right size and picking a reel from a high quality brand.